Thangals

-The thangals (also spelled tangals) are a social group among the Muslims of Kerala, south India.
-The thangals are often regarded as roughly equivalent to the more general Sayyids or Sharifs, or the descendants of the Islamic prophet Muhammad, of the wider Islamic culture.
-Most members of the community practices endogamy and rarely marry outside from their community.
+The Thangals (also spelled Tangals) are a social group among the Muslims of Kerala, south India.
+The Thangals are often regarded as roughly equivalent to the more general Sayyids or Sharifs, or descendants of Muhammad, of the wider Islamic culture.
+Most members of the community practice endogamy and rarely marry outside their community.

-The thangal families are numerous in Kerala, all receive recognition, but some are considered as saints.
-The thangal identification brings much 'reverence and attention' in the Kerala Muslim community (which predominantly identifies with Shafi'i madhab).
-Some individuals take advice from the thangals on crucial matters.
+The Thangal families are numerous in Kerala, all receive recognition, but some are considered as saints.
+The Thangal identification brings much 'reverence and attention' in the Kerala Muslim community (which predominantly identifies with Shafi'i madhab).
+Some individuals take advice from the Thangals on crucial matters.
 A number of thangals in Kerala 'treat' people for illness and to 'ward off evils'.

-Thangal families have many gradations of status on social and economic scale.
-Influential of the thangals generally come from prominent business families.
+Shihab, Mashoor, Hirdh, Bafaqi, Jifri, Jamalullayli are some of major Thangal families have many gradations of status on social and economic scale.
+Influential of the Thangals generally come from prominent business families.
 They usually exercise their influence through commerce and politics.